F-theory over a Fano threefold built from $A_{4}$-roots: The spectral divisor

-and called the \textit{spectral divisor}.
-The spectral divisor, in particular, contains the singular locus of $W_{4}$.
-The condition (\ref{eq:seccond}) implies that homogeneous form in (\ref{eq:speceq2-1}) is divisible by $z-t$, that is, the spectral divisor admits a $\left(4+1\right)$ factorization.
-The involution $\tilde{\beta}_{4}/\beta_{3}$ of $W_{4}/B_{3}$ leaves (\ref{eq:speceq2-1}) and each of its two factors invariant. \end{flushleft}
+defining the \textit{spectral divisor} that we denote as $\mathcal{D}.$ In particular, the spectral divisor expands the singular locus $\left\{ x=y=z=0\right\} $ of $W_{4}$.
+The condition (\ref{eq:seccond}) implies that homogeneous form in (\ref{eq:speceq2-1}) is divisible by $Z-T$, that is, the spectral divisor admits a $\left(4+1\right)$ factorization.